eyny/clicktron/README.md

 * Shortcut keys do not function if the application window does not have focus.
 (Unfortunately, the problem is difficult to solve without using any third-party library like [JNativeHook](https://github.com/kwhat/jnativehook))
 * Only keyboard keys available in US keyboard layout can be selected for pressing.
 * On Ubuntu, although the application starts; it does not function as expected.

+## Requirements
+[Java 8](https://www.java.com/download/) or newer has to be installed on the computer.
+If you are using Java 11 or newer, you need to download JavaFX libraries separately, since JavaFX libraries are not shipped with JDKs anymore.